 - Q: How do you get your funding?

-- A: ILACSD is funded through private foundation contracts and grants, corporate sponsorships, government agencies, and private donations and memberships.
+- A: ILACSD is funded through private foundation contracts and grants, corporate sponsorships, government agencies, and private donations and individual giving.

 - Q: Can I make suggestions or comments to help ILACSD improve their service to the County of San Diego?